DevaharshaM/InterviewPrep/Data Structures/Data Structures  in C.md

 # Data Structures in C

 The data structures help solve problems efficiently and provide a solid foundation for systems programming and embedded development.
-Common used data structure are:
+Commonly used data structures are:

 ---